The Benefits of Using ML & AI in the Travel Industry

 Image source: JWT Intelligence

 Instant answers at any time of day or night, providing comprehensive support, and as weird as it may sound, managing relationships with humans in a friendly manner.
 With the proper pre-programming, chatbots can empower the entire travel experience, starting from automated reminders before the arrival to suggesting nearby entertainment spots and transportation facilities at destination.
+By the way, learn how to create a Telegram bot using Django.

 If travellers arrive at a new destination and bump into the sign plate “Closed” at the visitor information centre, no worries – in a few taps, they can launch a bot and ask for what they need.
 Actually, the bar that the customers set on the expectations from AI chatbot is quite high – they expect chatbot to solve their problems in a friendly manner and moreover, help in emergency situations.
 Here’s how user requests might be formulated: